Maurice Najman

 Maurice Najman (1948–1999) was a French political journalist during the late 1960s.
 He had a leftist political stance and mainly worked for Libération and Le Monde diplomatique.
-He was one of the leading figures of the youth movement in 1968 and cofounded a leftist organization, Comités d’Action Lycéens (CAL), targeting high school students in 1967.
+He was one of the leading figures of the youth movement of 1968 and cofounded a leftist organization, Comités d’Action Lycéens (CAL), targeting high school students in 1967.

 Biography

 Najman was born in Paris in 1948.
-His parents were of the Polish-Jewish origin.
-Her father was a communist militant Her mother, Solange, was a survivor of Auschwitz, one of the Nazi concentration camps.
+His parents were of Polish-Jewish origin.
+His father was a communist militant His mother, Solange, was a survivor of Auschwitz.
 Her mother was Rosa Luxemburg’s cousin.

 Najman was a member of the Revolutionary Marxist Alliance (AMR), a Trotskyist organization, in the 1970s.
 He contributed to Libération, Le Monde diplomatique and L’Autre journal in which he published articles on international politics.
 He died in Paris on 4 February 1999.